CVE-2025-27917 Overview

 Vulnerability Analysis

-The vulnerability resides in the deserialization logic used by AnyDesk to parse incoming network data.
-When the client processes a malformed serialized message, the deserializer requests a memory allocation that subsequently fails.
-The code path does not validate the result of the allocation before dereferencing the returned pointer.
-This produces a NULL pointer dereference that terminates the AnyDesk process.
+The vulnerability resides in the deserialization routines used by the AnyDesk client to parse incoming network messages.
+When the client processes a malformed serialized object, the deserializer requests a memory allocation that fails or returns an invalid size.
+The code path does not validate the allocation result before dereferencing the resulting pointer.
+The subsequent NULL pointer dereference terminates the AnyDesk process, severing any active remote session and preventing reconnection until the service restarts.
+The flaw affects the impacted versions across all major AnyDesk-supported platforms, indicating the defect lives in shared protocol-handling code rather than a platform-specific module.

 Root Cause